Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 <br>

-When you click Send, CodeScreen sends an email to the candidate containing the instructions for the test.
+When you click Send, CodeScreen sends an email to the candidate containing the instructions for the assessment.

 You are able to edit the email templates that are used to include your own wording and your company’s branding.
 You can read more details about this [here](editing-email-templates.md).